seryckd/seryckd.github.io/README.md

 - "Aout" page needs to be on the right hand side of the nav_page links
 - footer of the page: name, email, social links, description
 - front page is one long list, needs to page
+- icons for RSS, github, linkedin, email?
+- search - include a tag cloud?
+- archive page
+-
 - exerpts (https://jekyllrb.com/docs/posts/#post-excerpts) should be set better.
 Can we get a picture and paragraph for each?
 - convert the page "butterfly fence" to a post
 - can we freeze the top part of the page as the rest scrolls?
 - can we have an archive by month/year ?

+## Notes

+Minima integrates with jekyl-paginate (v1) and will show a specified number of posts followed by 3 boxes representing previous, current, and next.
+I didn't like like because you have to scroll down the list to get the controls and then selecting the next page means you can't see the top of the list.
+It also breaks the inifnity scroll that works better on mobile.

 ## Jekyll Documentation